 While neither of us could find strong crosswinds, Nate and my experience in moderate ones on these wheels were fine.
 They did acknowledge the breeze but it didn’t affect our steering or cause us to do anything unnatural.

 Unfortunately, you sometimes need to slow down.
 Fortunately, all three of us were impressed with the braking power and modulation of these wheels on dry roads; they are among the best here.

 On wet roads, however, they are no better than earlier generation carbon clincher rim brakes.
 Like the Vette, leave these Bontragers in the garage when it’s wet outside.

 The XXX 4s are “stiff enough” to climb and sprint but they are more above average in this all-around carbon clincher pack than clearly superior compared to others on this criterion.
 They are considerably heavier than the 1400 grams claimed by Bontrager – 1556 grams on my scale.
-This puts these XXX 4s are 50-100 grams heavier than most in this rim brake carbon road bike wheels category.
+This puts these XXX 4s some 50-100 grams heavier than most in this rim brake carbon road bike wheels category.

 Why is there such a big weight difference?
 I measured them with the rim strips you need to ride them tubeless.
 Bontrager doesn’t include the strips in their claimed weight.
 It’s unusual to have rim strips weigh so much.
 Most rim tape adds 5-10 grams per wheel.
 These rim strips weigh about 65 grams per wheel.

-I asked the Bontrager support line and a dealer whether I could run them with tape rather than the strips.
+I asked the Bontrager support line and a dealer whether I could run them tubeless with tape rather than the strips.
 Neither recommended it.
 The strips add the height and rim bed gutters you need to get your tubeless tires locked in.